ICAEW.com works better with JavaScript enabled.

 As for advice for CFOs in the UK considering geothermal, Lange says: “Encourage initial exploration and seismic surveys to identify geologically favourable areas.
 Be courageous.
 Perhaps in the aviation industry we always think a bit more long term; after all, aircraft models are also planned to be in the air for several decades.”

-MTU also encourages the UK government to carry out the first exploration phase of geothermal energy with other stakeholders to “share the initial risk”.
+MTU also recommends that the initial exploration phase of geothermal energy should be carried out by the UK government in partnership with other stakeholders in order to "share the initial risk”.

 A growing industry